sc-ventures/cloudbreak-documentation/docs/concepts.md

 After launching Cloudbreak, you must create a Cloudbreak credential for each cloud provider on which you would like to provision clusters.
 Only after you have completed that step you can start creating clusters.

 Cloudbreak credential allows Cloudbreak to authenticate with the cloud provider and create resources on your behalf.
 The authentication process varies depending on the cloud provider, but is typically done via assigning a specific IAM role to Cloudbreak which allows Cloudbreak to perform certain actions within your cloud provider account.
-To learn more, refer to [Identity management](security.md#identity-management).

 <a href="../images/cb_arch-cred.png" target="_blank" title="click to enlarge"><img src="../images/cb_arch-cred.png" width="500" title="How Cb uses Cloudbreak Credential"></a>